Does New York Exist? + AXIS Art Projects 1987-1989

 And glocal influential mainstays, educators, mentors and collaborators like Urszula Szulakowska, Nicholas Zurbrugg, Graham Coulter Smith who had in recent years made Brisbane their home ground, and its cross pollinating educational matrix, GU, QCA, UQ, their alma mata, together made an immeasurable impact on opening up our collective awareness and alertness to what was happening elsewhere.

 We, as AXIS were also keen to be more professional and strategic in our approach to what an artist-run could be and equally to simplify things a bit too, having three co-ordinators/curators was easier than a big collective with less stakeholders, egos and so on.
-That said the projects we intended producing were all collaborations, like Does New York Exist ? and the related AXIS FILE; Sites of Dis-Closure project for instance.
+That said the projects we intended producing were all collaborations, like Does New York Exist ? and the related AXIS FILE; Sites of Dis-Closure project for instance, an artist book and an exhibition of photocopy art by 20 or so Queensland artists we “toured”.
 We wanted to build on all that Qld artist-run momentum and infrastructure we had worked so tirelessly to produce since October 1984.

 The regionalism, provincialism debate that was raging through the 80’s seemed to be going nowhere, and despite all the much ado with words like centre, periphery and margins, it felt like it was ultimately just another hot air dialogue for authorizing the primacy of Sydney and Melbourne artists, art scenes, academia, intelligentsia, journals and publications that always had the lion’s share of attention, young Turks we were.

-In Brisbane the Institute of Modern Art had carried the unofficial and derisory nickname The Institute of Melbourne Art since it opened in 1975 as it cargo culted art en masse from down south at the expense of local art practice and while curator artist Director Peter Cripps ( 19854-1987) – thanks Peter we are immensely grateful and acknowledge your immeasurable contribution to the development of artist-runs at the time – was an important driver in creating a cogent artist-run infrastructure from late 1984 until his departure in 1987, Brisbane and Queensland artists were ever eclipsed by artists and dialogues from interstate, the most profound discontent for us as artists was that the only important and valued artists who were exhibited, written about, unpacked, marketed, distributed, collected were from somewhere else.
+In Brisbane the Institute of Modern Art had carried the unofficial and derisory nickname The Institute of Melbourne Art since it opened in 1975 as it cargo culted art en masse from down south at the expense of local art practice and while curator artist Director Peter Cripps ( 1984-1987) – thanks Peter we are immensely grateful and acknowledge your immeasurable contribution to the development of artist-runs at the time – was an important driver in creating a cogent artist-run infrastructure from late 1984 until his departure in 1987, Brisbane and Queensland artists were ever eclipsed by artists and dialogues from interstate, and still are it seems, sadly, the persistent primacy of elsewhere over lcal that seems to still prevail, yes, then as now, perhaps, the most profound discontent for us as artists was that the only important and valued artists who were exhibited, written about, unpacked, marketed, distributed, collected were from somewhere else.

 In a sense, AXIS was a way of saying F*** you to this raging ho hum debate and immersing us into a more global conversation.
 In the spirit of the DIY we wanted to be wearing the shoes and skins of other “marginalized” groups of artists in the shifting terrain of the Lower East Side in New York, in the newly revitalized areas like Surrey Docks in London and in Tokyo.
-Though the Tokyo “component” never really happened, interestingly Lehan did in turn relocate to Japan and has since largely forged her professional arts career there over the last three decades.
+Though the Tokyo “component” never really happened, at least for me, as I had stayed to work in London on an internship with Iwona Blazwick, James Lingwood and other curators ( The Independent Group show Postwar Britain and the Aesthetics of Plenty and concrete poetry by Jiri Kolash (?) for instance) and interestingly Lehan did in turn relocate to Japan and has since largely forged her professional arts career there over the last three decades.